wazzamatazz/HttpRequestTransformer/README.md

 Contains an `HttpMessageHandler` ([HttpRequestTransformHandler](./src/HttpRequestTransformer/HttpRequestTransformHandler.cs)) that can be used to modify outgoing HTTP requests prior to sending.
 An example use case includes a backchannel HTTP client in a server-side app where you need to attach the authorization token for the calling user to the request.

 # Getting Started

+Add the `Jaahas.HttpRequestTransformer` NuGet package to your project.

+# Example

 In this example, we'll attach a bearer token to outgoing requests made by a backchannel client in an ASP.NET Core application.
 First, add an [HttpRequestTransformHandler](./src/HttpRequestTransformer/HttpRequestTransformHandler.cs) to the request pipeline for your `HttpClient`: